Joy Anderson, President and Founder

 Briana Bardos, Program Associate

-Briana is a recent graduate of the University of Connecticut, where she completed her M.A. in political science in spring of 2018 and her B.A. in political science and human rights in 2015.
+Briana is a graduate of the University of Connecticut, where she completed her M.A. in political science and her B.A. in political science and human rights.

 Lori Holmes, Director of Programs